nervosnetwork/docs.nervos.org/website/docs/essays/pw-lock.md

 [PW-lock](https://github.com/lay2dev/pw-lock), developed by the [lay2](https://github.com/lay2dev/pw-lock) Team, is a lock script which can make use of other blockchain wallets as CKB wallets.
 PW-lock is based on the concept of implementing the signature verification algorithms of other chains (e.g. ETH/TRON/EOS/BTC) so as to reuse others' facilities.
 Also, PW-lock is a lock with [ACP](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/c/anyone_can_pay.c) logic.

-Current pw-lock supports the Ethereum [EIP-191](https://eips.ethereum.org/EIPS/eip-191) signature verification standard.
-It is possible to communicate with MetaMask, the Ethereum wallet, through the RPC [personal_sign](https://docs.metamask.io/guide/signing-data.html#signing-data-with-metamask), and sign the [hash_all](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction#p2pkh) message, then verify the transaction in the pw-lock script before unlocking.
+Current PW-lock supports the Ethereum [EIP-191](https://eips.ethereum.org/EIPS/eip-191) signature verification standard.
+It is possible to communicate with MetaMask, an Ethereum wallet, through the RPC [personal_sign](https://docs.metamask.io/guide/signing-data.html#signing-data-with-metamask), and sign the [hash_all](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction#p2pkh) message, then verify the transaction in the PW-lock script before unlocking.

 ## Quick Start